Lil Wayne Announces ‘Tha Carter VI’ Is On The Way [Video] - NewsBreak

 Lil Wayne fans will not have to wait very long for new music.
 The music icon has announced that his new album Tha Carter VI is on the way.

-As the trio were leaving the stage Young Tune revealed “I’m working on Tha Carter VI , coming soon”.
+As the trio was leaving the stage, Young Tune revealed “I’m working on Tha Carter VI , coming soon”.
 The backdrop also displayed the project name over a white background.
 While this is not the first time he has teased the project the sixth installment seemingly disappeared from his radar.
-Back in 2020 he announced it during a sit down with Variety and also plugged it on an appearance on ESPN.
+Back in 2020, he announced it during a sit-down with Variety and also plugged it during an appearance on ESPN.

 You can see the footage of his announcement below.View this post on Instagram